ooinaruhugh/GroebnerWalk.jl/docs/src/index.md

 # GroebnerWalk.jl

 [GroebnerWalk.jl](https://github.com/ooinaruhugh/GroebnerWalk.jl#readme) provides several variants of Gröbner walk algorithms for converting Gröbner bases.
-For this, we make use of [OSCAR](https://www.oscar-system.org).
+For this, we make use of the computer algebra system [OSCAR](https://oscar-system.github.io/Oscar.jl).

 ## Installation
 For this package we require Julia version 1.10 or higher.